Overdose-Digital/magento2-customer-password-rehash/README.md

 ## Configurations:
 - `rehash_passwd/general/od_amount_months`.
 See `const KEY_OD_AMOUNT_MONTHS`, Amount months which need to be subtracted from now for missing check users, who visited store a long time ago.
 Default value - 12 months.
-- Before using pls make sure that you set general contact in Store Email Addresses.